FrancesBW/bellamy/README.md

 ## How it works

-The first step taken by MACCAS is to gauge how well the fluxes match between the reference and target catalogues.
+The first step taken by BELLAMY is to gauge how well the fluxes match between the reference and target catalogues.
 It uses sources with a signal to noise greater than 10, does a quick and dirty nearest neighbour match and compares the fluxes of the matched pairs.
 It then fits a model (2D bivariate spline) of the adjustment factor needed to bring the target catalogue fluxes in line with the reference catalogue and applies it (a rough form of calibration).

 Then, the adjusted target catalogue and reference catalogued are passed to a cross matching function, which searches within a 10' radius of a target source to find any possible matching refernce sources.
 Then using the difference in position and flux between the target source and each possible reference match, each match is assigned a value (between 0 and 1) to determine how 'likely' it is to be correct.
 The likelihood is calculated from a Gaussian distribution like so: